 Before engaging a service provider, you must evaluate whether the individual or entity providing the service should be classified as an employee or an independent contractor (vendor), based upon IRS guidelines.
 The evaluation and classification must be performed before engaging an individual or entity to perform services, and before any services begin.

-E. Independent Consultant Agreement (PDF, 418 KB): Use this contract for an individual to address tax, liability, and contract terms and conditions.
+1. Independent Consultant Agreement (PDF, 336 KB): Use this contract for an individual to address tax, liability, and contract terms and conditions.
 The service provider questionnaire and evaluation worksheet are required.
 For IT-related services, use the IT Professional Services agreement below.

-G. Professional Services Agreement (PDF, 417 KB): Use this contract for entities to address tax, liability, and contract terms and conditions.
+1. Professional Services Agreement (PDF, 362 KB): Use this contract for entities to address tax, liability, and contract terms and conditions.

-H. IT Professional Services Agreement (PDF, 446 KB): Use this contract for entities providing IT-related services to address tax, liability, and contract terms and conditions.
-The language is written specifically for information technology companies that may be providing software, hardware, or cloud services.
+2. IT Professional Services Agreement (PDF, 375 KB): Use this contract for entities or individuals providing IT-related services to address tax, liability, and contract terms and conditions.
+The language is written specifically for information technology companies that may be providing software, hardware, web design, or cloud services.